pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5/README.md

 ## Version 5.6.0
 - Removed method `\Pimcore\Model\DataObject\ClassDefinition\Data::setFieldtype($fieldtype)`
 - `\Pimcore\Model\Translation\Website::getByKey()` and `\Pimcore\Model\Translation\Admin::getByKey()` are not throwing an exception anymore if an item doesn't exist, instead they are returning `null`
+- If a custom object data-type extends from a core data-type it has to be compatible with the new interfaces (`CustomResourcePersistingInterface`, `QueryResourcePersistenceAwareInterface` and `ResourcePersistenceAwareInterface`)

 #### Data Objects: renamed relational data-types
 For better understanding we've renamed all relational data-types to a more meaningful name.